Slurm memory limits

 X is the maximum amount of memory your job will use per node, in MB.

-To determine an appropriate value, start relatively large (job slots on average have about 4000 MB per core, but that’s much larger than needed for most jobs) and then use sacct to look at how much your job is actually using or used:
+The larger your working data set, the larger this needs to be, but the smaller the number the easier it is for the scheduler to find a place to run your job.
+To determine an appropriate value, start relatively large (job slots on average have about 4000 MB per core, but that’s much larger than needed for most jobs) and then use seff to look at how much your job is actually using or used:

+JOBID is the one you’re interested in.
+You should set the memory you request to something a little larger than what seff reports, since you’re defining a hard upper limit.
 Note that for parallel jobs spanning multiple nodes, this is the maximum memory used on any one node; if you’re not setting an even distribution of tasks per node (e.g. with